amm009uk/MultiSensor/README.md

 6. All sensors will send their own MQTT message as appropriate.

-7. Test all sensors and once ok, turn off debugging and upload new compiled firmware - see section **Debug/Serial/Telnet**.
+7. Test all sensors and once ok, turn off debugging and upload new compiled firmware - see section **Debug - Serial/Telnet output**.

 Above steps above should be done over USB-->Serial interface until device is fully functioning.
 Future firmware updates can be performed over the air no need for USB-->Serial interface.